 We prefer to seek other options before contemplating compassionate release petitions.
 The alternatives tend to be easier, faster, and less expensive to pursue.
 For example, clients qualifying for CARES Act home confinement will secure their federal prison early release for good behavior faster and less expensively than compassionate release.

-As you consider early release from prison options, we strongly recommend you use compassionate release as a tool of last resort.
+As you consider federal early release from prison options, we strongly recommend you use compassionate release as a tool of last resort.
 For example, if you don’t qualify for CARES Act home confinement or First Step Act time credits, then contemplate compassionate release, but not before.

 Regular Halfway House and Home Confinement